 Approximately 75 minutes from both Aberdeen and Inverness airports by car and 1 mile from the local town of Fochabers.
 The castle also has a helicopter landing site.

 Gordon Castle Estate has 8 miles of double bank fly fishing on one of the best salmon rivers in Scotland, the River Spey.
 The fishing is well supported by a ghillie and can be tailored to the guest’s specific requirements.
-Stalking can be organised nearby and driven grouse shooting can be arranged on the estate.
+Stalking can be organized nearby and driven grouse shooting can be arranged on the estate.
 Clay pigeon shooting and professional tuition can also be arranged.
 Other exciting activities can also be done on nearby rivers or the Moray Firth such as sailing, white water rafting, kayaking and dolphin watching.
 Gordon Castle also has a tennis court and large private gardens to enjoy.
 For golf lovers there are several nearby golf courses including Cruden Bay.
 There are also may Speyside distilleries well worth a visit.